rish987/trackswitch-manuform/README.md

 though certainly doable with enough patience.

 The way that I do this for each key consists of three steps:
-1. Use a pair of pliers to press the hotswap socket into its designated cutout behind the plate.
+1. Use a pair of pliers to press the hotswap socket into its designated cutout behind the plate, being careful not to put too much pressure on the soldered joints.
 For the vertical keys in particular, this may take a bit of wiggling, but as long as you've oriented the socket correctly and have cleared away all of the support residue behind the vertical keys, you should have absolute faith in your ability to complete this irksome task!
-Be careful not to put too much pressure on the soldered joints.
 2. Continuing to press the plier against the socket, take a keyswitch and plug it in.
 I have found it particularly easy to bend the pins on the switch while doing this (fortunately though this can be easily rectified with some pliers), so go slowly and take it out and try again if you're not sure.
 Now, the keyswitch should hold the socket in place so you can move the pliers away.
 3. Use your hot glue gun to put a good amount of glue behind the socket to fix it in place.
 After it's dry, plug the switch in and out a few times to make sure it stays (if it doesn't, which probably means you didn't use enough glue or didn't place it correctly, use your pliers to pull out the hot glue and try again).

+On the right side, leave the trackswitch socket dangling for now, you will install that after the trackswitch has been moutned.
 After all is said and done, you will have something like this:
 <!--
 ![Spaghetti](images/spaghetti.png)